Constantine's Research (Professor)

 Rubin's Research (Professor, Department Chair)

 Dr. Rubin works on both theoretical and applied problems coming from neuroscience, as well as on inflammation and related medical issues, in collaboration with students, postdocs, and medical school faculty.
-In the neuroscience area, Dr. Rubin's research focuses on transitions in activity patterns in respiratory pacemaker networks, tremor and deep brain stimulation for movement disorders such as Parkinson's disease, spike-timing dependent synaptic plasticity, and traveling waves in neuronal media.
+In the neuroscience area, Dr. Rubin's research focuses on rhythmic activity patterns and control in respiratory and locomotor networks, pathological dynamics and therapeutic interventions for movement disorders such as Parkinson's disease, neuronal dynamics associated with decision-making, propagation of activity on graphs, and bursting and other multiple timescale activity patterns.
 Many of his projects fall into the general theme of spatio-temporal pattern formation in coupled cell networks.

 Dr. Swigon works in molecular biology, with a focus on quantification of the relation between the sequence, mechanical properties, and biological function of intracellular components.
 He has developed micromechanical models of DNA and protein elasticity that combine atomic-scale and continuum mechanics approaches with recent advances in computational chemistry and employ information obtained by x-ray crystallography, single-molecule manipulation, and other experimental techniques.